wighawag/stratagems/docs/contracts/Stratagems.md

 error GameNotStarted()

+### **ImpossibleConfiguration**

+The cell configuration is invalid This can happen win debug mode where admin can setup cell bypassing moves rules For example when setting up neighborood configuration that would require a cell to have negative life

+error ImpossibleConfiguration()

 ### **InCommitmentPhase**

 When in Commit phase, player can make new commitment but they cannot reveal their move yet.